 Provident Loan Society of New York is a non-profit organization that is typically half the cost of most commercial pawn shops.
 It charges an interest rate of roughly 26 percent, and with lower fees.

-Provident Loan Society offers cash loans up to $100,000 for gold, jewelry fine, watch and silverware that is placed as collateral.
+Provident Loan Society offers cash loans up to $100,000 for gold, jewelry fine, watches and silverware that is placed as collateral.

 If brides-to-be find themselves in need of short-term cash, they should look for collateral items that they won’t need or want in the short-term.
 It’s obviously not a good idea to pawn your wedding engagement ring.
 Instead, brides should look for items like that forgotten silverware hidden in the back of the kitchen cabin.
 Or jewelry, maybe from the ex-boyfriend.
 These precious metals, gems, and silverware can help you cover those unexpected wedding costs.